-Within a political climate of austerity and change, Eduserv’s Local Government Executive Briefing Programme delivers independent opinion on the role of digital in ensuring the future of public services, and provides opportunities for local authorities to share learning.
+Eduserv’s Executive Briefing Programme delivers independent opinion on the role of digital in ensuring the future of public services, and provides opportunities for the public and third sector to share learning.

 The programme is directed by a steering group of public sector officers and engages through several streams of thought-provoking content including research reports, articles, workshops and roundtable discussions.